Tyago-Teoi/Some-Algorithms/README.md

 # Some-Algorithms
-A bunch of algorithms written in C++
+A bunch of algorithms written in C++ and Python3